0xProject/0x-launch-kit-backend/README.md

 docker build -t 0x-launch-kit .
 ```

-You can check that the image is built running
+You can check that the image was built by running:

 ```sh
 docker images